List of Marvel Comics characters: N: Null

-Null the Living Darkness in other media
+Null in other media

 Null the Living Darkness appears in the Hulk and the Agents of S.M.A.S.H. episode "Fear Itself", voiced by John DiMaggio.
 This version appears as a living cloud of smoke and possesses the ability to manifest fears and feed on them to gain a physical form.
 It battles the Agents of S.M.A.S.H. and attempts to invade Earth, only to be destroyed when the Agents face their fears and deny Null power.

 Numinus

 Numinus is a cosmic entity claiming to be the guiding spirit of the universe.